 I – Primary Functions

 Primary functions consist of two main functions like money as a measure of value and as a medium of exchange.

-Measure of value : Money use as a tool to measure the value of goods and services.
+Measure of value: Money use as a tool to measure the value of goods and services.
 In olden times commodities were used as money.
-But it lack the quality of measuring the value of goods and services.
-Now, modern form of money is more easy to put value for any commodity.
+But it lacks the quality of measuring the value of goods and services.
+Now, modern form of money is more easy to assign value for any commodity.
 Any commodity can be measured in monetary terms.

 Medium of exchange: Medium of exchange is simply refers, using of money for buying and selling.
-Now, we use money to purchase something and the same money can be further use for anything what the shopkeeper want.
-That si economic transactions or exchanges are delivering through the medium of money.
+Now, we use money to purchase something and the same money can be further use for anything what the shopkeeper wanted to.
+That is economic transactions or exchanges are delivering through the medium of money.

 II – Secondary Functions

-Secondary functions of money includes two functions like money as a store of value and as a standard of differed payments.
+Secondary functions of money include two functions like money as a store of value and as a standard of differed payments.